skyglobal/skycons/gulp-sky-component-helper/CONTRIBUTING.md

 `git remote add upstream https://github.com/skyglobal/skycons.git`
 4. Create a topic branch to contain your change
 `git checkout -b feature-my-feature`
-5. Place any new icons into [src/svg](/src/svg)
-6. Make sure [CHANGELOG.md](./CHANGELOG.md) includes a summary of your changes in a new version number heading
+5. Make sure [CHANGELOG.md](./CHANGELOG.md) includes a summary of your changes in a new version number heading
-7. Make sure you are still up to date with master
+6. Make sure you are still up to date with master
 `git pull upstream master`
-8. If necessary, rebase your commits into logical chunks, without errors.
+7. If necessary, rebase your commits into logical chunks, without errors.
-9. Push the branch up
+8. Push the branch up
 `git push origin my-awesome-feature`
-10. Create a pull request and describe what your change does and the why you think it should be merged.
+9. Create a pull request and describe what your change does and the why you think it should be merged.

-If you would like the feature to go live sooner, mention this in the comments/commit.
-We will provide a temporary live url that will allow you to carry on without getting blocked.

 ## Running Locally